nishal-beegamudre/age-of-war/README.md

 Platoon Class -

 * This parent class has been inherited by respective soldier types Militia, Spearmen, FootArcher, LightCavalry, HeavyCavalry, CavalryArcher classes.
 The method 'getStrengthFactor' has been overridden in each class where it is pointing to the respective class's Map<String,Integer> value.
 Setting strength factor has been disabled by making the variable private and no setter is being used.
 Map variable takes a sample input as shown below.
-This is for LightCavalry which has strength over FootArcher and CavalryArcher. strengthFactorMap.put("Militia", 1);
+This is for LightCavalry which has strength over FootArcher and CavalryArcher.<br />
+            strengthFactorMap.put("Militia", 1);<br />
-	    strengthFactorMap.put("Spearmen", 1);
+	    strengthFactorMap.put("Spearmen", 1);<br />
-	    strengthFactorMap.put("LightCavalry", 1);
+	    strengthFactorMap.put("LightCavalry", 1);<br />
-	    strengthFactorMap.put("HeavyCavalry", 1);
+	    strengthFactorMap.put("HeavyCavalry", 1);<br />
-	    strengthFactorMap.put("FootArcher", 2);
+	    strengthFactorMap.put("FootArcher", 2);<br />
-	    strengthFactorMap.put("CavalryArcher", 2);
+	    strengthFactorMap.put("CavalryArcher", 2);<br />
-As it has more strength over Foot Archer and Cavalry Archer, their integer values are being shown as '2'.
+As it has more strength over Foot Archer and Cavalry Archer, their integer values are being shown as '2'.<br />

-Militia Class -
+<br />Militia Class -
-Spearmen Class -
+<br />Spearmen Class -
-LightCavalry Class -
+<br />LightCavalry Class -
-HeavyCavalry Class -
+<br />HeavyCavalry Class -
-FootArcher Class -
+<br />FootArcher Class -
-CavalryArcher Class -
+<br />CavalryArcher Class -

 * A utility class has been formed which has 2 static methods.
   1) getInstanceByString : It acts similar to a factory method in Factory Design Pattern which takes an input string type and provides the respective instance of the soldier type class.
 It also takes number of soldiers as input and adds it to the variable.